ourongxing/web-printer/README.md

 > **Warning**
 >
 > Respect the copyright please!
-Do not share non-public content on the network, especially paid content!
+Do not share non-public content on the Internet, especially paid content!

 ## Features